Committed to putting Northland families first

 As a product of public education and stepmom to a 5th grader, I’ve witnessed and experienced the benefits of effective, well-funded public education.
 The most valuable gift you can give a child is education, and it's our responsibility to give Northland students every opportunity to succeed.

 Our children deserve better.
 If elected, I will stand up for our students, support educators, and fight to fully fund public education every chance I get.

 Affordable Health Care

 I’m a small business owner.
 Over the course of my career, my employment has ranged from freelance to full-time—and everything in between.
 I’ve been uninsured, under-insured and fully insured.
 There were years I could barely pay my monthly premium and years I simply couldn't afford to be insured at all.

 My experience is not unique.
 Our healthcare system is undeniably broken, and the COVID19 pandemic has highlighted the vast inequities and roadblocks Americans face every day in the pursuit of affordable healthcare for themselves and their families.

-Missourians deserves access to quality, affordable healthcare—without the stress and financial burdens too many families endure.
+Missourians deserve access to quality, affordable healthcare—without the stress and financial burdens too many families endure.
 Passing Medicaid expansion in 2020 was a fantastic first step in achieving this.
-Now we must ensure Medicaid expansion is implemented across the state and truly address the impact healthcare costs have on our economy.
+Now we must ensure Medicaid expansion is implemented across the state and truly address the impact healthcare costs have on our families and our economy.